 The power of compound annual returns is why you should save aggressively and invest for the long term.
 It is also why you need to think twice about splurging on big-ticket items like a car you don't really need.

-That $40,000 car you bought 10 years ago would be worth around $150,000 today if it was invested in the S&P 500.
+That $40,000 car you bought 10 years ago would be worth over $150,000 today if it was invested in the S&P 500.
+Saving and investing aggressively is a must if you want to achieve financial freedom sooner.

 Differentiate Between Investment Returns And Investment Income